The GoPro Max is essentially a GoPro Hero8 action camera, but one that is able to shoot 360-degree still and moving images instead of just 2D ones.

 On one side is the power button.
-On the other side is a compartment that houses a battery - which can be swopped out - and an SD card.
+On the other side is the compartment that houses a battery - which can be swopped out - and a SD card.

 The Max has a front touchscreen display - not found on the Fusion - that makes it easy to change shooting modes and settings by swiping and tapping.

 With the Fusion, navigating the menu interface requires you to press both the power/mode button and shutter-release button - not exactly intuitive.

 The display lets you see yourself clearly in single-lens mode, which is great for video bloggers or taking selfies.

 There are two SD card slots in the Fusion.
 Each SD card records the information of one sensor and sends it to the GoPro app for stitching.
 With the Max, stitching is done in-camera, thus saving time.
 I think this is probably the best improvement in the Max.

 Transfers for the Fusion can take hours, or at least feel like it.
 But with the Max, I was able to transfer a one-minute 360-degree clip into the GoPro app in less than a minute.

 The Fusion app is also not very useful and quite limited in terms of editing tools.
 For instance, it cannot do free capture - a feature that lets you choose which angle to use at a certain point in the footage and mix angles to make a 2D video clip look like it has been shot with multiple cameras.

 On the other hand, the GoPro app (available on Android and iOS) for the Max allows free capture and is far more intuitive to use when editing 360-degree videos.